aminerachyd/website/docs/Docs/kubernetes.md

 ---

+### Run Containers with VPN

 ## Running containers with a VPN

 Kubernetes pods regroup containers which share the same network namespace.
 This essentially means that if a container is connected to a VPN, the containers in the same pod will also be connected to the same VPN (you can check by running `curl ip.me` from one of the containers of the pod).

 1. Run your "VPN" container.
 [Gluetun](https://github.com/qdm12/gluetun) is a cool project which lets you run a container that connects to a particular VPN provider (multiple ones supported).
    You can configure it as follows with env variables, for example with [Mullvad VPN](https://mullvad.net):

    ```yaml